LBognanni/WritingDelightfulPRs/text.md

 ## Why are Pull Requests a thing?

-- They didn't use to be before git!
+- They didn't use to be before GitHub!
 - They are a request for the Reviewer to `pull` your changes
 - Nowadays, they also do other things, like running automated tests
 - Most reviewers also don't pull your branch any longer, but inspect your changes online